zeroc-ice/ice/matlab/README.md

 `matlab\test\Ice\*`.

-Since Ice for MATLAB only supports client functionality, you will have to build and start a matching test server from a different language mapping.
+Since Ice for MATLAB only supports client functionality, you will have to build test servers from a different language mapping.

+#### Running the Tests Manually

-In a Command Prompt, start a test server.
+In a Command Prompt, start a test server from your chosen server language mapping.

 In MATLAB, change to a test directory: